Moody Blue: Contents

-The song "Moody Blue" was released as a single in November 1976 and it reached number one on the Billboard Country Singles Chart and #31 on the pop chart.
+The song "Moody Blue" was released as a single in November 1976 and it reached number one on the Billboard Country Singles Chart and No. 31 on the pop chart.
 "Way Down" was released as the album's next single during the early summer of 1977.
-It did not go very far up the chart initially, but it soared to #18 after Presley's death in August (jumping to number one in the U.K.) It was a bigger hit on the country charts, and it had risen to number one in the same week of the death of Presley.
+It did not go very far up the chart initially, but it soared to No. 18 after Presley's death in August (jumping to number one in the UK).
+It was a bigger hit on the country charts, and it had risen to number one in the same week of the death of Presley.
 This album reached number three on the Billboard album charts after his death, although it had already entered the top 40 before he died.
 This was the last album by Presley to reach the top 40.
 Moody Blue was also a number one album on the Country Albums chart.
-Moody Blue was issued in late June 1977, and it peaked on the album chart at #3 after Presley's death on August 16, 1977.
+Moody Blue was issued in late June 1977, and it peaked on the album chart at No. 3 after Presley's death on August 16, 1977.

-RCA pressed the album on blue vinyl, to match the title track.
-Since colored vinyl pressings were relatively uncommon at the time, and they almost never occurred in a wide release, this has led to collectors mistakenly assuming that blue vinyl copies of Moody Blue are collector's items, when in fact, the true collectables are pressings from immediately before Presley's death on standard black vinyl.
-(Immediately following his death, the production of Moody Blue was shifted back to blue vinyl.
-However, in later years the album was produced again using standard black vinyl).
+RCA initially pressed the album on blue vinyl in a limited edition, to match the title track.
+Colored vinyl pressings were relatively uncommon at the time and were seldom seen in a wide release; this has led many collectors to mistakenly believe that blue vinyl copies of Moody Blue are collector's items, when in fact, the true rarities are pressings from immediately before Presley's death on standard black vinyl.
+Immediately following his death, the production of Moody Blue was shifted back to blue vinyl.
+However, in later years the album was produced again using standard black vinyl.

-Following Presley's death, "Unchained Melody" was also released as a single, and it peaked at #6 on the country music charts.
-This version was not the same as on the Moody Blue LP.
-The single version was an overdubbed version of another live version, recorded in Rapid City, June 21, 1977, during one of the two concerts that produced the album and TV special Elvis In Concert.
+After Presley's death, RCA issued "Unchained Melody" as a single and it peaked at No. 6 on the country music charts.
+This single version is a different recording from the track on the Moody Blue LP; the single was an overdubbed version of another live performance recorded in Rapid City, on June 21, 1977, during one of the two concerts that produced the album and television special, Elvis In Concert.